COVID-19 Vaccination Update - 9/13/23 |

 Austin Regional Clinic ensures that our clinics are safe for all patients.
 We have you covered with our clinic safety protocols, telemedicine visits, and testing during the day, evenings, and weekends.

-ARC offers the rapid molecular test, known as the RT-PCR test, which normally provides results within 1-2 days.
-PCR testing detects RNA (or genetic material) that is specific to the virus within days of infection, even in those who have no symptoms.
+ARC offers a rapid molecular test known as a NAAT (nucleic acid amplification test).
+Examples of this method include RT-PCR, TMA, and HDA, among others.
+Results are normally available within 1-2 days.
+NAAT testing detects RNA (or genetic material) that is specific to the virus within days of infection, even in those with no symptoms.

 Testing for symptomatic or exposed patients.